 The modified DO architecture will require 12000Kb instead of 16200Kb, leaving almost 4Mb for other functions on the FPGA (Track Fitter, various buffers) thus making it a viable option in terms of memory requirements.
 It will also make use of 16kb of distributed memory (for 8 layers and 1024 maximum hits/layer/event), which is a small amount (the selected device has 4000kb available).
-It will also save 8k registers (depending on SSID length) per layer, which the former architecture uses to reset the HCM in the beginning of each event, and would occupy a big slice percentage while possibly creating timing closure problems.
+It will also save 8k registers (depending on SSID length) per layer, which the former architecture uses to reset the HCM in the beginning of each event, and would occupy a big slice percentage while possibly creating timing closure problems [What you mean here?].

 It is worth noting that those memory utilization numbers regard the total resources occupied by both copies of the DO that are needed for event-pipelined AMChip operation.
 In non-pipelined mode, only one copy of the DO is needed and the resource demands are halved.

 Finally for the Data Organizer, a Look-up table is needed to decode 17-bit RoadID a 128kpat AMChip produces.
 For each RoadID we need to know the 16-bit SSID that corresponds to each layer and the 2-bit DCvalue for it, for a total of 144 bits (8 layers).
 Given that, the LUT size should be 18Mbit.
-Given that the That is too big to store inside the FPGA device, so an external memory interface is necessary.
+That is too big to store inside the FPGA device, so an external memory interface is necessary.

 The Track Fitter memory requirements cannot be exactly predicted, as they depend on the number of sectors it should be able to handle, they can be estimated to be small though.
 Given that the TF that currently handles the entire AUX board requires 6.2Mb to be able to fit for 2500 sectors, it can be assumed that one AMChip will correspond to much less sectors and eventually could require about 50-500Kb of memory for the constants, which can be considered negligible.